 - Students hospitalized for five (5) or more days within the boundaries of the Oakland School District may request educational services delivered in the hospital setting.

 - The student’s medical condition must be verified by signed authorization of the licensed physician treating the child’s condition.
 In the case of a psychiatric diagnosis, the physician signing the authorization must be the psychiatrist or licensed clinical psychologist treating the condition.
-The physician treating the student shall have determined and indicate in writing that the student is unable to attend school for a period of twenty (20) days or longer certifying that the severity of the condition prevents the pupil from attending a less restrictive placement.
+The physician treating the student shall have determined and indicate in writing that the student is unable to attend school for a period of fifteen (15) days or longer, certifying that the severity of the condition prevents the pupil from attending a less restrictive placement.
 The Home and Hospital referral must include the return-to-school date, the medical reason, and the physician’s signature.
 A stay in the HHI program must be reviewed by the program manager, after 60 days, if an extension is requested.

 - The student must reside within the Oakland Unified School District’s boundaries or be hospitalized at a facility within the district boundaries.
 Students who are temporarily disabled who are receiving care in an out-of-district residential health facility (excluding state hospitals) are deemed residents of the district in which the health facility is located.
 Students will be eligible for instruction through their school district of residence upon release from the facility and return to their home.

-- A Home/Hospital teaching assignment cannot risk exposing the home teacher to any contagious diseases, i.e., measles, chicken pox, tuberculosis.
+- A Home/Hospital teaching assignment cannot risk exposing the home teacher to any contagious diseases, i.e., COVID, measles, chicken pox, tuberculosis.

 - A change of venue may be necessary should it be determined that safety or health conditions exist preventing instruction from taking place in the home.

 - Home and Hospital Instruction will not be provided with fewer than fifteen (15) days remaining in the student’s school year.